-After getting a music degree at Ohio Central State University and two years conducting a band in the Army, he joined Dinah Washington and then Paul Winter.
+After earning a music degree at Ohio Central State University and spending two years conducting a band in the Army, he joined Dinah Washington and then Paul Winter.

 Miles Davis, Andrew Hill, Sam Rivers, Jackie McLean, Wayne Shorter, Charles Lloyd, Yusef Lateef, Keith Jarrett, Freddie Hubbard, Woody Shaw, and Alice Coltrane are just some of the artists who have sought him out as a sideman over the years.

-In addition to performing and recording regularly, McBee teaches at the New England Conservatory of Music in Boston.
+In addition to regularly performing and recording, McBee teaches at the New England Conservatory of Music in Boston.

-After gaining experience accompanying Dinah Washington, Cecil spent time in Detroit during the early ’60s performing with Paul Winter’s folk-jazz ensemble prior to his move to New York in 1964.
+After gaining experience accompanying Dinah Washington, Cecil spent time in Detroit during the early ’60s performing with Paul Winter’s folk-jazz ensemble before moving to New York in 1964.